Tel Ya’af is a biblical site located east to Rosh-Pinna, on the route of the ancient road to Syria.

 An aerial photo of the Tel is shown below, indicating the major points of interest.

 The Tel (mound) was populated in the Iron age, as established in emergency excavations (2006) in a small area in its southern section.

 This ancient city was located on the main ancient road through Syria to Babylon.
 There was one route north, following the modern road through Tel Hazor.
 It is seen in the Biblical map below as dashed line, with the site marked as a red circle.

 Another route went east, through the road that passes Tel Yaaf from the south, crossed the Jordan river and up to the Golan heights.
 There are many other ancient ruins around – Tel Nes (1.5Km south), Khirbet Shura (1.5KM east), and other smaller sites, all located on the path of the ancient trade route.

-Roads and cities during the Israelite period thru the Hasmonean period, 12th- 1st century BC (based on Bible Mapper 3.0)
+Roads and cities during the Israelite to Hasmonean period, 12th- 1st century BC (based on Bible Mapper 3.0)

 Most of the Tels phased out during the Hellenistic period, and so did Tel Yaaf.
 The ancient city expanded to the hill above, where the town of Rosh-Pinna exists today.
 In this area there was a Roman village, but only traces of that village were found, such as a Roman wine press stone, and some stones that might have been part of an ancient synagogue.

 In later periods an Arab village existed – Ja’uni.
 This village existed until 1948, and gave Rosh-Pinna its initial name – “Gia-Onni”.

 Rosh-Pinna is today a town that was founded in 1878, first as a farm, and later (1882) as a Colony (Moshava), part of Rothschild’s Israeli Colonies.
 These early buildings are now undergoing reconstruction and some of the restored houses are open to the public.